shiquan/bcfanno/README.md

 ## LICENSE
-The full package of bcfanno is distributed by MIT/Expat License, copyright 2016-2018 BGI Research.
+The full package of bcfanno is distributed by MIT License, copyright 2016-2018 BGI Research.

 Belowed package or source code used in bcfanno copyrighted by other institution.
 - [htslib1.6](www.htslib.org)  The MIT/Expat License, Copyright (C) 2012-2014 Genome Research Ltd.